-This post is part of our World Forecast series, where we break down a big-picture forecast into a collection of indicators and metrics we are monitoring on Foretell.
+This post is part of our Scenario series, where we break down a big-picture scenario into a collection of predictors and metrics we are monitoring on Foretell.

 Since 2012, Chinese president Xi Jinping has developed military bases in the South China Sea, interfered in the domestic politics of Taiwan, Australia and New Zealand, and escalated cyber operations against the United States.
 Unlike Deng Xiaoping, who once cautioned that China should “bide its time,” these actions suggest Xi believes China is ready to challenge the liberal Western order, as Daniel Tobin argues.
 Yet many analysts, such as Richard MacGregor or Kurt Campbell and Mia Rapp-Hooper, believe Xi’s strategy is backfiring.
 As a result, China could become economically and diplomatically isolated.

 What an isolated China in 2025 might look like: Despite continued globalization, U.S. and non-U.S. firms reduced their exposure to China by shifting their value chains to other countries and entering new markets.
 Lagging inbound investment and reduced exchange with foreign talent caused China’s technology development ecosystem to fall behind that of its rivals.
 In response to a faltering economy and with less reliance on Western markets, China turned to nationalism, fueled by anti-U.S. rhetoric.
 With fewer reasons to prioritize foreign relations, it escalates grievances and more regularly threatens—or uses—military force to resolve them.